 The Future is Now: Building Workforce Strategy Today to Meet Tomorrow

-Speaker(s): Danielle Evans, Manager, Audit Services, Arizona Public Service Company, Joyce Cui, Manager, Regulatory Affairs, ENMAX Corporation, Gregory Watkins, Manager, Policy & Procedure, Intermountain Gas Company, David Hanson, Construction Services Manager, Los Angeles Department of Water & Power, Mikel Milton, IT Delivery Services Manager, Puget Sound Energy, Lisa Murray, Project Manager, Wood Canada Limited
+Speaker(s): Danielle Evans, Manager, Audit Services, Arizona Public Service Company, Joyce Cui, Manager, Regulatory Affairs, ENMAX Corporation, Gregory Watkins, Manager, Policy & Procedure, Intermountain Gas Company, David Hanson, Electric Services Manager, Los Angeles Department of Water & Power, Mikel Milton, IT Delivery Manager, Puget Sound Energy, Lisa Murray, Project Manager, Wood Canada Limited

 To be ready for the future, we need to align business and workforce strategies.
 The start is to determine “what is core” to the utility business of the future.
 This will help inform where to invest in the talent pipeline and the strategies to attract, retain and grow internal talent.
 That which is “not core”, there is an opportunity to leverage alternative strategies utilizing external partners and automation.